elyziumayo/Artix-Optimizations/README.md

 # Why
 Because i wanted to

-# when
+# How
-This project is created first in bash but after knowing its limitations i decided to port it to python there are still many irregularities but it wont with packges having limited dependencies
+This project was created first in bash but after knowing its limitations i decided to port it to python there are still many irregularities but it wont with packges having limited dependencies